microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-overview.md

 ---
 category: Overview
-title: What is the Virtual Assistant solution accelerator?
+title: What is the Virtual Assistant Solution Accelerator?
 order: 1
 toc: true
 ---